jcurry/ZenPacks.skills1st.TroubleTicket/README.rst

 and create a ticket if filters are passed.
 If a ticket is created then:

 * The Zenoss event is Acknowledged
-* The event ownerid field is set to Ticket
-* The event summary is modified to add the trouble ticket number returned by the ticket system
+* The event ownerid field is set to 'Ticket <n>' where <n> is the trouble ticket number
-* The event for the log is updated with the message "Trouble Ticket created"
+* The log for the event is updated with the message "Trouble Ticket created"

 In addition, the zentt daemon can close any Zenoss event for which a ticket has NOT been created and which passes any specified filters.